Kyiv Mule with Pristine All-Natural Vodka

 There was probably someone else at that table that night who couldn’t sell copper mugs.

-Nowadays pouring the Moscow Mule into something other than a copper mug is like eating sushi without chopsticks.
+Nowadays pouring the Kyiv Mule into something other than a copper mug is like eating sushi without chopsticks.

 2 ounces of Pristine all-natural vodka